okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 1. Under **Profile Enrollment Form**, click **Add form input**.
 1. From the dropdown menu, select **Employee number**.
-1. In the **Add form input** dialog, under **Customize form input**, set **Input requirement** as **Required**.
+1. In the **Add form input** dialog, under **Customize form input**, set the **Input requirement** as **Required**.
 1. Click **Save**

 Your registration inline hook is configured for progressive profile enrollment.
 Go to [Preview the registration inline hook](#preview-the-registration-inline-hook) or [Test your registration inline hook](#test-your-registration-inline-hook) to preview and run the sample.

 ## Set up for profile enrollment (SSR) and progressive profile enrollment scenario

 This scenario involves both profile enrollment (self-service registration) and progressive profile enrollment use cases.
-Existing users are prompted for new information (a four digit employee number) to add to their profile when they sign in.
-New users self-registering from the **Sign up** link are required to include the default three sign-up fields (Email, First name, and Last name) as well as the employee number field.
+Existing users are prompted for new information (a four-digit employee number) to add to their profile when they sign in.
+New users self-registering from the **Sign up** link are required to include the default three sign-up fields (Email, First name, and Last name) and the employee number field.
 With this use case, the external code updates the profiles of existing users if the employee number is four digits.
 The external code adds new users if their email domain contains `okta.com` and their employee number is four digits, otherwise their registration is denied.
 To implement this scenario:

 <StackSnippet snippet="introbullets"/>

 ### Set up your external service code response for profile and progressive profile enrollment

-You need to remix your own version of the Okta sample Glitch project and confirm that it is live.
+You need to remix your own version of the Okta sample Glitch project and confirm that it's live.

 1. Go to the [Okta Registration Inline Hook Example](https://glitch.com/edit/#!/okta-inlinehook-registrationhook-oie).
 1. Click **Remix your own**.